 Guest house/camping whilst on the trail.

-Camping - There are no toilet facilities, and showering is using mountain running water (there is no hot water)
+Camping - Please not there are no toilet facilities, and showering is using mountain running water or the sea (there is no hot water on this day)

 Meals: